webprofusion/OpenAudio/README.md

 Collections
 -----------
+* [Linux Synths](http://linuxsynths.com/) - a list of linux based synths, some of which are open source
+* [SFZ Instuments](https://sfzinstruments.github.io/) - a list of SFZ instruments, most of which are free
 * [VCV library](https://github.com/VCVRack/library) — a library of plugins compatible with VCV Plugin Manager
-* [Linux Synths](http://linuxsynths.com/) - a list of linux based synths, some of which are open source

 Open Source Audio Apps
 ----------------------